BogdanStirbat/order-management-aws-architectures/06-eks-managednode/cdk/README.md

 # Deployment Guide

-This document describes how to deploy the app on AWS using Docker and AWS CDK.
+This document describes how to deploy the app on AWS using EKS.

 The deployment consists of:
 - creating the AWS infrastructure required by the app